Menu

 • A copy should be sent to the GP marking it clearly as INFORMATION ONLY

-The practice may claim from the PCT:
+The practice may claim from ICB:

-can be claimed if the optometrist counsels and dilates a patient – whether or not patient is referred.
+the fee can be claimed if the optometrist counsels and dilates a patient – whether or not patient is referred.
 (Note: if not referred, the Optometrist should still write to the GP to say the Px has been assessed under the Direct Cataract Referral scheme, but not referred)

 NON ACCREDITED OPTOMETRISTS MUST REFER TO AN ACCREDITED OPTOMETRIST RATHER THAN REFER DIRECTLY TO THE HOSPITAL.